stevef1uk/artificial_mind/README.md

 ## 🎯 Project Overview

-This is an advanced Artificial General Intelligence (AGI) system that represents a unique collaboration between human direction and AI capabilities.
+This is an advanced Artificial Mind (Artificial Mind) system that represents a unique collaboration between human direction and AI capabilities.
 The project demonstrates AI designing and building AI, showcasing the potential for recursive intelligence development where AI systems can contribute to their own evolution and the creation of more sophisticated AI architectures.

 ### 🌟 Key Philosophy